CzBiX/factorio-telegram-bridge/README.md

 - 🔕 **Smart Notifications**: Join/leave events use silent notifications to avoid spam
 - 🐳 **Docker Support**: Easy deployment with Docker

-> [!CAUTION]
+> [!WARNING]
-> Everyone in the Telegram group will be able to send commands to the Factorio server.
-Make sure to use a private group with trusted members only.
+> Enabling Telegram command execution lets anyone in the chat send RCON commands to your server.
+Use only in trusted groups.

 ## Configuration